Global Trade Alert

 This category includes export controls such as bans and taxes, as well as local supply requirements for export.

-So far, actions concentrate around tax cuts, price stabilisation and production subsidies.
+So far, actions concentrate on tax cuts, price stabilisation and subsidies.

-• Affected sectors: energy (diesel, LPG, natural gas, kerosene); other (export logistics support, SME financing, political risk insurance), aviation
+• Affected sectors: energy (diesel, LPG, natural gas, kerosene); services (export logistics support, SME financing, political risk insurance, aviation).

 Policies in this field have so far taken the form of import tariffs and licenses.